 US dollars are widely accepted in many locations and currency exchange bureaus are easy to find in larger cities.
 Travelers checks tend to receive much lower exchange rates than US Dollars, meaning you lose money in the exchange.
 Travelers Checks are also not accepted in many places, so we recommend that you don’t use them.

 Currently, we do not offer travel insurance.
 We suggest that you purchase travel insurance to cover you during your vacation, particularly for your own peace of mind.

 Altitude sickness is a common problem for visitors to Peru.
-Coca tea is easily available and a big helper, although it does not work for everyone.
-Diamox is commonly used by visitors from the US and is a recommended product to use as are Sorochi or Grovol, both of which can be purchased over-the-counter upon arrival in most airports.
+Coca tea is easily available and a big help, although it does not work for everyone.
+Diamox is commonly used by visitors from the US and is a recommended product to use as are Sorochi or Gravol, both of which can be purchased over-the-counter upon arrival in most airports.
 We also recommend eating light meals for the first day and avoiding strenuous physical activities until you are acclimatized.
-See this blog post for more information.
+See this blog post on how to prevent altitude sickness for more information.

 While traveling in the Andes you can expect highs of 80°s Fahrenheit and lows of 30°s (mostly during the nights and early mornings).
 The solution is to dress in layers.
 Jeans/trousers, a T-shirt and a pullover should be fine during the day.
 At night you can keep yourself warm with some locally bought alpaca sweaters, mittens and “chuyos” (sock-hats).

 We highly recommend bringing a backpack or day bag if you are doing any treks.
 Also, you are not allowed to take large suitcases on the train to Aguas Calientes (Machu Picchu), as there is no space.
 Your large suitcase, will normally be stored securely in your Cusco hotel until you return from Machu Picchu.